WarrenWeckesser/numpy-notes/enhancements/gufunc-shape-only-params.md

 Numerical literals are not accepted in the signature that defines a shape-only parameter.
-(Cf. the signature for array parameters, where a signature such as `(3)` is allowed.)
+(Cf. the signature for array parameters, where a signature such as `(n,3)` is allowed.)

-The identifiers with the signature of a shape-only parameter must be distinct, and not the same as any other identifiers used in other input array or shape-only parameters.
+The identifiers within the signature of a shape-only parameter must be distinct, and not the same as any other identifiers used in other input array or shape-only parameters.
 For example, the following are not
 allowed: